 California law also mandates that contracts governing home improvement projects exceeding $500 contain certain terms and legal notices.

-8 Requirements for Home Improvement Contracts in California:
+9 Key Requirements for Home Improvement Contracts in California:

-- Payment Terms: The project should clearly outline the payment structure, including the total project cost, deposit requirements, progress payments, and the final payment due upon completion.
-So-called time and materials-based contracts are not allowed for home improvement contracts.
+- Payment Terms: The contract must outline the total project cost and a clear schedule of progress payments that specifically describes the work to be performed at each phase.
 The contract value should be specified as a lump sum value.
 If there are any circumstances under which additional charges may apply, such as change orders or unforeseen circumstances, disclose those as well.
-Moreover, the deposit amount should be specified and cannot exceed 10% of the contract amount or $1,000, whichever is less.
+The down payment cannot exceed $1,000 or 10% of the contract amount, whichever is less.
+A contractor can only be paid for work that has been completed or for materials that have been delivered to the site, except for the down payment.
+So-called time and materials-based contracts are not allowed for home improvement contracts.

 - Right to Cancel: The contract should inform the homeowner of their right to cancel within three business days after signing.
 This three-day notice requirement is increased to five business days when the homeowner is a senior citizen.